 And so my guiding light is to use this ability to help people to maximise the value and impact of their business by day, and bring an end to the relentless plight of soul-sucking late nights at the office.

 This isn’t about a pipe-dream fantasy of working 2 hours per month and making passive income (which is mostly a lie).
 These blogs are designed to share simple, practical steps towards eliminating the incredible wastage of time, money and effort that is holding so many people back and eating away at their time, profits and mental well being.

 Why am I doing this?

-I don’t believe vapid listicles have much practical value to offer the world so my aim is to create valuable material that will actually help you.
-(If you need help, just ask!)
+I don’t believe listicles offer much practical value to the world so my aim is to create valuable material that will actually help you.

 Moreover, I want to destroy the silly misconception that systems are big, confusing things that take forever to create and are too difficult to manage.

 Unfamiliar?
 Perhaps at first… Everything has a learning curve after all.
 But I firmly believe that the ongoing and consistent act of building systems into your business and life is a compounding investment.
 And the good news is that it doesn’t have to be difficult.
 The best systems are often the result of many small and surprisingly simple actions; all borne of good decision making and good habits.